DxO ONE

-The DxO ONE from DxO is a small camera that attaches to a tablet or smartphone.
-It was originally compatible with iPhone and iPad using the Lightning connector port, and more recently with some Android phones.
+The DxO ONE from DxO Labs was a small camera that attached to an iPhone or iPad using the Lightning connector port.
 It was introduced in June 2015.
-The DxO ONE has a 1-inch format, 20.2 megapixel image sensor—the same one that is found in the Sony Cyber-shot DSC-RX100—and an f/1.8 maximum-aperture lens and high-speed shutter.
-The ONE uses the attached mobile device as an electronic viewfinder for the camera, which does not have its own viewfinder.
+The DxO ONE had a 1-inch format, 20.2 megapixel image sensor—the same one found in the Sony Cyber-shot DSC-RX100—and an f/1.8 maximum-aperture lens and high-speed shutter.
+The ONE used the attached mobile device as an electronic viewfinder for the camera, which did not have its own viewfinder.

+It is similar to a lens-style camera, insofar as it was designed to be attached to a smartphone so that the phone’s screen could be used as the camera’s display.
+However, the DxO ONE is not shaped like a lens, and it is easier to use as a standalone camera because it has a low-resolution black-and-white screen that can display live view.

 European Imaging and Sound Association awarded the DxO ONE its prize for photo innovation for 2015–2016.
-DxO has also created a website where photographers can showcase images taken with the DxO ONE.
+DxO also created a website where photographers can showcase images taken with the DxO ONE.